Node Classification Meets Link Prediction on Knowledge Graphs: Experimental Evaluation

+We use a fixed dimensionality of $d=128$ across all experiments for \framework models, rGCN, and GAT, and supplement GNN models with node embeddings in the entity classification setting, resulting in the models rGCN$^+$ and GAT$^+$, respectively.
+Further details about hyper-parameter setup and experimental protocol for all experiments can be found in the appendix.

-The results for both node and entity classification with incomplete edges are shown in \Cref{tab:featured_results}.
-First, we note that overall results confirm that \datasetname meets its design criteria.
-In particular, feature-based accuracy (MLP, 35.5\%) and edge-based accuracy (LP, 32\% and BoxE, 33.3\%) are both substantial, highlighting the importance of both components.
+\textbf{Results.} The results for both node and entity classification with incomplete edges are shown in \Cref{tab:featured_results}.
+First, we note that overall results confirm the difficulty and balance of \datasetname.
+In particular, feature-based accuracy (MLP, 35.5\%) and edge-based accuracy (LP, 32\% and EC results for \framework models, $\sim 33.5\%$) are both substantial, highlighting the importance of both features and edge structure.
 Furthermore, GNNs, which use both edge and feature information, achieve substantially higher scores (42.4\%), which confirms that the contributions of features and relational structure do not fully overlap.
 Finally, all models fail to achieve even 50\% accuracy on \datasetname, highlighting the difficulty of the dataset.

-In the node classification setting, we observe that rGCN and GAT achieve the strongest performance on the full \datasetname, with \modelname slightly behind.
-However, as the dataset turns more incomplete, this trend reverses: rGCN and GAT drop significantly, while \modelname is more robust, and ultimately beats both models.
-These results suggest that the link prediction capability of \modelname alleviates the loss of dropped edges by predicting the removed edges.
+In the node classification setting, rGCN and GAT achieve the strongest performance on the full \datasetname, with MLP-BoxE(CE) slightly behind, and MLP-TransE(CE) and MLP-RotatE(CE) performing competitively.
+This matches expectations, given the strong performance of GNNs and the relative completeness of the full \datasetname.
+However, as edges are dropped, the trend reverses: rGCN and GAT fall significantly, while \framework models are more robust.
+In fact, MLP-BoxE(CE) and MLP-TransE(CE) ultimately beat both GNNs on \datasetname-80\%.
+This suggests that the link prediction capability of \framework models alleviates the loss of dropped edges.

-We showcase this behavior on a sub-graph from \datasetname, shown in \Cref{fig:example}.
-In this sub-graph, entity ``Edmund Dollard'' appears with three neighbors in the full dataset, but one only neighbor, the ``United States'' nationality, survives in \datasetname-80\%.
-Clearly, this neighbor is not sufficient to classify the entity, and therefore GNNs, which would only aggregate with the ``United States'' node over \datasetname-80\%, lose key information, namely the ``memberOf'' edge and neighbor.
+To illustrate this behavior, we perform a case study on a sub-graph from \datasetname, shown in \Cref{fig:example}, using the best-performing model, MLP-BoxE.
+In this sub-graph, entity ``Edmund Dollard'' appears with three neighbors, but only one neighbor, the ``United States'' nationality, survives in \datasetname-80\%.
+Clearly, this neighbor is not sufficient to classify the entity, and therefore GNNs lose key information.
+By contrast, MLP-BoxE successfully completes these missing edges.